hashgraph/hedera-improvement-proposal/HIP/hip-0000-bridge.md

 With the recent release of HTS and the growing growth in the Ethereum ecosystem, it seems that a Bridge Network between Hedera and Ethereum will be highly beneficial to the community.
 The current value stored on Hedera (HBAR/HTS) would become available on Ethereum.

-On the other hand, tokens on Ethereum can be transferred to Hedera to utilise the high-troughput and low-fees that the network provides.
+On the other hand, tokens on Ethereum can be transferred to Hedera to utilise the high-throughput and low-fees that the network provides.
 The effect will be net positive for both Hedera and Ethereum native assets and their communities.

 Bridges are inherently untrusted, since there are no efficient and completely trustless setups.
 In one way or another, users must have trust assumptions on the entities/parties operating the Bridge.